RenderKit/oidn/doc/api.md

     void oidnWriteBuffer(OIDNBuffer buffer,
                          size_t byteOffset, size_t byteSize, const void* srcHostPtr);

-These function will block until the read/write operation has been completed.
-GPU devices also support asynchronous copying, which can be performed with
+These functions will always block until the read/write operation has been completed, which is often suboptimal.
+The following functions may execute the operation asynchonously if it is supported by the device (GPUs), or still block otherwise (CPUs):

     void oidnReadBufferAsync(OIDNBuffer buffer,
                              size_t byteOffset, size_t byteSize, void* dstHostPtr);